 If you’re building your own computer or are considering upgrading your existing PC, you need to make sure your power supply is adequate by using a power supply calculator.
-There are great power supply calculators on the Antec and Thermaltake websites that have virtually every possible configuration you will encounter on a motherboard.
+There are great power supply calculators on the Coolermaster and Outervision websites that have virtually every possible configuration you will encounter on a motherboard.
 This tool will give you a general idea of the size of PSU you’ll need to power your computer.
 It’s probably a good idea to use that number as a minimum requirement and always get a power supply rated a little higher.

 What A Power Supply Calculator Does

-The power supply calculator allows you to print it out, so you can configure several options and have a printed reference to use when buying your parts.
+The calculator allows you to print it out, so you can configure several options and have a printed reference to use when buying your parts.
 Both Antec and Thermaltake are major brand names in the business with a good reputations.
 If you are building a machine, Antec and Thermaltake are models you should consider.